beginner117/sim-lvdt/Kumar/modules/femm_sim/README.md

-    sim_range = list containg a list (nested list) of total steps, grid size and offset filename(s) = name(s) of the simulated file(s) is default = 'yes' if the simulation is for a preliminary NIKHEF designs and 'no' if not (NOTE - if analysis is not for a default design, go to the '.py' file of the specific sensor (for instance, LVDT.py or VC.py), a line after, "if self.default == 'no':", modify the parameter that you want to change as 'self.parameter1') design or parameter = list with design type (if 'is default' is 'yes') or parameter (if 'is default is 'no')
+    sim_range = list containg a list (nested list) of total steps, grid size and offset filename(s) = name(s) of the simulated file(s) is default = 'yes' if the simulation is for a preliminary NIKHEF designs and 'no' if not design or parameter = list with design type (if 'is default' is 'yes') or parameter (if 'is default is 'no')

-    _______OUTPUT______
-    saves all the data along with the simulation parameters in a .npz file (if the save argument above is True) OPTIONAL
+OPTIONAL

     mat_prop = list containing (i) inner coil material (ii) outer coil material (iii) magnet material